2018 – 10th Annual Guelph Brain Bee

-The University of Guelph was proud to host our local portion of the CIHR Canadian National Brain Bee on April 27, 2017.
-This was the ninth year a local Brain Bee has been hosted in the Guelph region for high school students in the Guelph/Wellington-Dufferin area.
+The University of Guelph is proud to host our local portion of the CIHR Canadian National Brain Bee on April 26, 2018.
+This will be the 10th year a local Brain Bee has been hosted in the Guelph region for high school students in the Guelph/Wellington-Dufferin area.

-For students interested in competing next year, be sure to check out our Facebook page:http://www.facebook.com/UoGBrainBee, ask your science teacher about getting involved, or email us at firstname.lastname@example.org to learn how you can participate!
+For students interested in competing, be sure to check out our Facebook page:http://www.facebook.com/UoGBrainBee, ask your science teacher about getting involved, or email us at email@example.com to learn how you can participate!

 Please note that the study materials for the competition consist of the “Neuroscience: Science of the Brain” primer on the brain and nervous system.
 It is freely available and can be downloaded from the following link: Neuroscience: Science of the Brain.